 It made Nick hungry.

-The dark-haired boy in front of the meat was holding a shepherd’s staff.
+The darker-haired boy in front of the meat was holding a shepherd’s staff.
 He was also staring wide-eyed out at the audience like they were going to eat him.
 Given the pallor of his skin, Nick imagined he’d seen a fair few folks look at him the same way.
 The other boy was blond and holding a scythe.

 “The Old Father gave Adam a new mate, Eve, from one of his own ribs.”